© 2024 ALLCITY Network Inc.

 “They’ve been good, man,” Counsell said.
 “For the division, I mean, I’d say that about the other teams, too, right?
 They’ve created a gap the last two years in the division.
 So yeah, we got room to go, man.
 We got work to do, for sure.”

 Again, the Brewers were supposed to be the ones taking a step back.
-And after a trade deadline sell-off in 2021 and a rebuilding year in 2022 under president of baseball operations Jed Hoyer, nearly making the postseason last year (despite a September collapse) gave some optimism that the Cubs were ready to take that step in 2024.
+And after a trade deadline sell-off in 2021 and a rebuilding year in 2022 under president of baseball operations Jed Hoyer, nearly making the postseason last year (despite a September collapse) gave some optimism that the Cubs were ready to take another step forward in 2024.

 Hoyer didn’t do a ton last winter to beef up the squad and entered the season with largely the same group, though Shota Imanaga and Michael Busch have been hits.
 Counsell was arguably the biggest addition, and the hope was his reputation of getting the most out of his teams would follow him to Chicago.